OpenSpace-VisLink/README/README.md

 - Select Visual Studio 2017 and x64 and confirm
 - Click 'Grouped' at the top of the CMake window
 - Check mark OPENSPACE --> OPENSPACE_MODULE_VISLINK
+- Uncheck OPENSPACE --> OPENSPACE_MODULE_CEFWEBGUI
+- Uncheck OPENSPACE --> OPENSPACE_MODULE_WEBGUI
+- Uncheck OPENSPACE --> OPENSPACE_MODULE_WEBBROWSER
+- If necessary, manually locate the Vulkan SDK (usually in C:\VulkanSDK) and the paths to CMAKE entries in Vulkan --> ...
 - Click Configure again
 - Click Generate
 - Click OpenProject